rtous/pti-ruben/REST_API/README.md

 1. Creates an Express "application" with the express() function.
 2. With a call to the app.get method specifies that HTTP GET requests to the '/' path will be handled by a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) that sends 'Hello World!' back to the client who issued the request (e.g. a browser).
-3. Starts a UNIX socket and listens for connections on the port 8080
+3. Starts a UNIX socket and listens for connections on the port 8080.

-*NOTE: In JavaScript "=>" is more concise way for defining a function (more details [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions))*
+*NOTE: In JavaScript "=>" is more concise way for defining a function (more details [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)).*

-Let's launch the server:
+Let's now launch the server:

     node app.js